MarsLandingMedia/NeuroNow/README.md

 > **Prompt:**
 > "Add a user to the sys_user table with the real name Bruce Wayne.
 Use the username bwayne, title him CEO, and set the email to bruce.wayne@wayneenterprises.com."

-The assistant interprets this and generates a structured tool call like the following:
+The assistant interprets this and generates a structured OpenAi tool call like the following:

 ```json
 {